 He acted on it immediately, sending out a simple message (something as simple as ‘Hey, we miss you.
 Please come back.)

 Retention improved substantially.
 Almost overnight!

-So, when we might be thinking we shouldn’t be ‘disturbing’ our users, who knows, maybe your users WANT to be ‘disturbed’!
+So, when we might be thinking we shouldn’t be ‘disturbing’ our users, who know, maybe your users WANT to be ‘disturbed’!

 Francesco Bovoli’s simple, yet keen observations solve some of the most important problems that business owners face.
 There are things we tend to overlook or take for granted and that’s where Francesco’s experience shines through.
 After all, the devil is in the details!

-What are your thoughts on these three valuable nuggets of wisdom.
-Do you have any other such advice that you’d like to add to this list?
+What are your thoughts on these three valuable nuggets of wisdom?
+Do you have any other advice that you’d like to add to this list?